daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_02_RoRv1.md

 #### Game 1

-Macedonian strategies: placeholder x3
+Macedonian strategies: Macedon_Centurion x3

-Phoenician strategies: placeholder x3
+Phoenician strategies: Phoenicia_Elephant_Archer x3

 Result:

-- placeholder
+- Macedonian Centurion is good, but a lot of Archer and Priest still can slowly take them down, especially under Tower.
-- placeholder
+- Phoenician win.

 #### Game 2

-Macedonian strategies: placeholder x3

-Phoenician strategies: placeholder x3

 Result:

+- Early Macedonian Cavalry get quite a few Villager kills.
+- Smaller map allows quick Phalanx attack.
+- At 20 minutes, Phoenician have almost no unit left.
-- placeholder
+- Macedonian win.

+#### Game 3

+Result:

+- Macedonian attack right after getting some Hoplite, when the number of Archer, Priest still small.
+- Centurion defeat 2 Phoenician in 25 minutes.
+  This how it should be, Mace Centurion should not be stopped by Archer and Priest.
-- placeholder
+- Macedonian win.

 ### Ro16.
 Pair5.
 Minoan vs Yamato